pd-projects/hugo-puredata.info/content/objects/scalar-define.md

 ---
-title: scalar
+title: scalar define
-description: create a scalar datum (default [scalar define]).
+description: defines and maintains a scalar.
 categories:
 - object
 see_also: